Arranging a Funeral or Cremation Service in Florida

 Donating your body to science in Florida can offer you the chance to have a ‘no cost’ cremation.
 This means that after your anatomical donation is complete, the medical establishment will perform a cremation without any charge and then return the cremated remains to your family.
 This ‘no cost’ cremation includes one copy of a death certificate, and a funeral services provider coordinates all paperwork and transportation services.

-Do bear in mind that not all body donations can be accepted at the time of death.
-This can depend on the needs of local medical schools, transportation services, and the health of the deceased at death.
+Please remember that not all body donations can be accepted at the time of death.
+This can depend on the needs of local medical schools, transportation services, and the health of the deceased.

-It can help to have an alternative plan for a simple, affordable cremation if a donation cannot proceed.
-DFS Memorials’ network of cremation providers in Florida all offer a low-cost direct cremation.
+If a donation cannot proceed, it can help to have an alternative plan for a simple, affordable cremation.
+DFS Memorials’ network of cremation providers in Florida all offer low-cost direct cremations.

 To learn more, visit our page on Body Donation.